glic3rinu/django-orchestra/orchestra/contrib/saas/README.md

 ### Serializer for extra data

-In case we need to save extra information of the service (email and blog_id in our current example) we should provide a serializer that will save this bits of information in JSON format inot the database data field.
+In case we need to save extra information of the service (email and blog_id in our current example) we should provide a serializer that serializes this bits of information into JSON format and can be saved into the database data field.

 ```python
 class WordPressDataSerializer(serializers.Serializer):